MicrosoftDocs/sql-docs/azure-sql/database/saas-multitenantdb-performance-monitoring.md

 **Short term**, consider scaling up the database to provide additional resources, or removing tenants from the multi-tenant database (moving them out of the multi-tenant database to a stand-alone database).

 **Longer term**, consider optimizing queries or index usage to improve database performance.
-Depending on the application's sensitivity to performance issues its best practice to scale a database up before it reaches 100% DTU usage.
+Depending on the application's sensitivity to performance issues it's best practice to scale a database up before it reaches 100% DTU usage.
 Use an alert to warn you in advance.

 You can simulate a busy database by increasing the load produced by the generator.
 Causing the tenants to burst more frequently, and for longer, increasing the  load on the multi-tenant database without changing the requirements of the individual tenants.
 Scaling up the database is easily done in the portal or from PowerShell.
 This exercise uses the portal.